rarimo/horizon-svc/README.md

 ## Description

-Horizon is the module that allows users to track user-emitted and system evens, fetch info about the current state of the system and build transactions to send to target networks
+Horizon is the module that allows users to track user-emitted and system events, fetch info about the current state of the system and build transactions to send to target networks

 ## Install